jotd666/amidar500/README.md

 ISSUES:

+- reorganize sprites to match various palettes when an enemy is killed (tricky!)
 - sometimes no bonus level
-- no animation when falling after normal music resumes
+- no animation when falling after normal music resumes, should be continuing falling
+- missing paint in bonus stage sometimes (draw on update!!)
+- check if cattle is centered in bonus/intro

 MINOR ISSUES:

-- bonus level: music loop too long (only sometimes)
-- in arcade game thief attack pause length is different depending of the time it took to reach the first target tile

-TODO:

-- reorganize sprites to match various palettes when an enemy is killed (tricky!)

 CREDITS: